Ironica/project-ironica/README.md

 If we stick on Unity stack, lots of improvements could be done in the future:

--   Implement the playground in 3d
+-   Improve the 3d effects such as animation
 -   UI/UX improvements
 -   More complex configurations and game rules
 -   More game modes